nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 Examples:
 * `delete Betsy` deletes the contact with the contact name `Betsy` in the address book.

-### Grouping a person : `group`
+### Adding a company tag to a person : `co`

-Groups the specified person under a specified group category.
+Adds the specified company tag name to the specified contact.

-Format: `group NAME g/GROUP_NAME`
+Format: `co NAME c/COMPANY_NAME`

-* Groups the contact with the specified `NAME` under a group with the specified `GROUP_NAME`.
-The specified `NAME` of the contact to be grouped is case-insensitive. e.g `group John Doe g/Friends` is the same as `group john doe g/Friends`
+* Adds the company tag to the person's contact.
+The specified `NAME` of the contact to add the company tag is case-insensitive. e.g `co John Doe c/TikTok` is the same as `co john doe c/TikTok`

 Examples:
-* `group Betsy g/CS2103` groups the contact with the contact name `Betsy` under a group category named `CS2103`.
+* `co Betsy c/Google` adds the company tag `Google` to the contact name `Betsy` in the address book.

+### Assigning priority level to a contact : `pr/PRIORITY_LEVEL`

+Assigns the specified priority level to the specified contact.

+Format: `pr/PRIORITY_LEVEL NAME`

+* Assigns the specified priority level to the person's contact.
+The specified `NAME` of the contact to assign the priority level is case-insensitive. e.g `pr/high Alex Tan` is the same as `pr/high alex tan`
+* Acceptable values for PRIORITY_LEVEL are `high` and `med`.

+Examples:
+* `pr/high Alex Tan` assigns `HIGH` priority level to the contact name `Alex Tan` in the address book.

+### Filtering contacts by priority : `filter-PRIORITY_LEVEL`

+Filters the contacts in the address book by the specified priority level.

+Format: `filter-PRIORITY_LEVEL`

+Examples:
+* `filter-high` returns a list of contacts with priority assigned as `high`.
+* `filter-med` returns a list of contacts with priority assigned as `med`.

 ### Getting the number of contacts : `count`

 Counts the number of contacts in the address book.

 Format: `count`

-### Filtering contacts by priority : `filter`

-Filters the contacts in the address book by the specified priority level.

-Format: `filter priority PRIORITY_LEVEL`

-Examples:
-* `filter priority high` returns a list of contacts with priority assigned as `high`.

 ### Starring a contact : `star`